SimonACN/Thesis_2019_coordination/README.md

 # drone_code
 This is the developed ROS package for the Autonomous cooperative exploration.
 Source codes are located under drone_code/src and should be self-explanatory.

+Launch files are located under drone_code/launch, and sets up the configurations for a simulation.

-Multi-UAV configurations are described in multi_global_planner_depth-camera.launch and configurations for single UAV are in global_planner_depth-camera.launch.
+Multi-UAV configurations are described in multi_global_planner_depth-camera.launch and configurations for only a single UAV are in global_planner_depth-camera.launch.